Best antivirus software of 2023

 The VPN it comes with encrypts your online traffic so you can browse the web without worrying about your data getting leaked.
 Unfortunately, it has a limit of 200 MB per day and you have to pay an additional fee to increase it.

-Bitdefender uses machine learning algorithms to keep the viruses at bay.
+Bitdefender uses machine learning algorithms to keep viruses at bay.
 During our tests, it removed a considerable amount of malware from our system.
-AV testing labs frequently give it a high score.
+Meanwhile, when tested by AV-TEST labs, it got a round 6 at detecting both zero-day and 4-week-old threats.

 Norton